Junior and Senior Research projects

-- The supervisor-spokesperson will have to collect the consent form for all non-principal host institutions that are involved in the project application.
+- Flemish Partners who cannot be main host institution: the supervisor-spokesperson collects the signed forms of consent from all these partners.
 With this declaration those institutions commit themselves to act as host institutions for the project and more specifically with respect to the research work that will be performed by their researchers in the project.
-The main host institutions deliver their declaration directly to FWO.
-The declarations for non-principal host institutions have to be uploaded as an attachment to the application form.
-You will find the template for this declaration here.
+The declarations from these institutions have to be uploaded as an attachment to the application form.
+Download the template for this declaration.

 - Each (co-)supervisor(-spokesperson) has to upload a CV.
-Please do use the template provided in the form and here.
+The templateprovided in the application form must be used.

 - Your application is submitted to a number of external referees for evaluation.

 - Rebuttal: You will be given the opportunity to react on the comments of the external referees and internal (members FWO expert panels) evaluation reports between September 8 and 19 2023.
 The supervisor-spokesperson of the application receives at the beginning of the rebuttal phase an invitation on the (primary) e-mail address as filled out in the FWO e-portal – this is the e-mail address by which the application is submitted to the supervisor-spokesperson’s main host institution.
 An invitation will be sent to this email address.
 Please also check your spam folder to make sure you do not miss this important message.
 If you have not received a message from FWO by 8 September 2023, the FWO should be informed as soon as possible.